Coming up with profitable product ideas for your small business doesn’t have to be difficult or expensive. It’s as simple as asking and listening.

 You can also scroll through your Instagram feed.
 See what your followers are posting about.

 This works really well for me in my own business.
-Even though I don’t create my own products (I’m an online bookseller), I can see which books my followers are talking about, and which authors or genres are popular.
+Even though I don’t create my own products (I own an online bookstore), I can see which books my followers are talking about, and which authors or genres are popular.

 If you partner with social media influencers (also known as brand representatives), they can be a great source for ideas.
 They know your brand well, and you already know they’re interested in the type of products you sell.